A slow rise has best flavor, but there’s a quick method too!

 Feed your starter the night before you want to bake.
 In the morning, mix together a cup of this fed starter, water, sugar, and yeast.
 (Return the rest of the starter to the refrigerator).
 Stir well and let rest for ten minutes.

 Add the flour a cup at a time, as well as the salt.
 You might not need the entire amount, you might need a bit more, it all depends on your flour and the humidity of the day.
 Turn it out onto a floured board, and start kneading.
 I usually have the last cup in reserve and use as needed when the dough starts to get too sticky, so use it a sprinkle at a time, as you knead the bread to keep it from sticking to your board or marble.
 You can also “knead” this in your standing mixer fitted with the dough hook – even faster.

 Once the dough is smooth and elastic, about 10 minutes, place it in a warm bowl that you have oiled.
 Turn the dough over so the top is oiled, cover with a tea towel and let rise in a warm spot for an hour or so, until double in bulk.

 Bake at 425 degrees for 25 to 30 minutes, or until nicely browned.
 When you first put the bread in the oven, throw in three or four ice cubes to create steam in the oven.
 This will make a nice crisp crust.

 With both methods:

-- In general, the longer and slower the dough raises, the more flavor you will get.
+- In general, the longer and slower the dough proofs, the more flavor you will get.
 Thus, a cooler rise means more time and flavor.
 However, don’t proof for a long time in a hot place!

 - You can use spelt flour rather than all purpose, and a mix of whole wheat and white also produces a nice bread, not a traditional baguette, but healthy and delicious.